Cook, Learn, and Share to Fight Hunger.

 • Texture: Soft and delicate, easily melting in the mouth.

 • Culinary Uses: Perfect for desserts, jams, sauces, and even cocktails.
-Can also be added to salads for a burst of flavor and color.
+The can also be added to salads for a burst of flavor and color.

 • Nutrition: High in fiber, vitamin C, and antioxidants.